CashScript/cashscript/website/docs/language/globals.md

 Represents the hashtype used for the generation of the sighash and transaction signature.
 Can be used to enforce that the spender uses a specific hashtype.
 See the [sighash docs][sighash-docs] for the implications of different hashtypes.

 ## Output instantiation
 One of the main use cases of covenants is enforcing transaction outputs (where money is sent and how much).
 To assist with enforcing these outputs, there is a number of `Output` objects that can be instantiated.
-These objects are then used in combination with `tx.hashOutputs` as shown in the [`tx.hashOutputs` section](#txhashoutputs).
+These objects are then used in combination with `tx.hashOutputs` as shown in the [`tx.hashOutputs` section][tx.hashOutputs].

 #### Example
 ```solidity